Unchanted/3dTetris/README.md

 </p>

 ---
+# To play

-Run index.html in src to play the game
+clone the repo and run index.html in src to play the game

 ---